-A BRIEF HISTORY OF THE EAST END SPECIAL PLAYERS
+A BRIEF HISTORY

-The EESP have been creating theater for 20 years.
+The East End Special Players have been creating theater since 1992.
 Started as a Saturday program for the developmentally disabled by the Towns of East Hampton and Southampton, their first director, Helen Rudman, chose theater as the emphasis of the program.

 The Players have performed at the Governor’s mansion in Albany, at Camp Venture in Westchester, at Guild Hall in East Hampton, Bay Street Theater in Sag Harbor, Westhampton Performing Arts, Southampton College and Dowling College.